keatonrproud/eBay_price_check/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Clone the repo, install the required scripts, and get to price checking!
+The more specific your search, the more accurately the price will reflect your search.

 ### Prerequisites